rustyrazorblade/cdm/README.md

 # Cassandra Dataset Manager

-Cassandra Dataset Manager, referred to simply as `cdm`, is a tool to learn how to use Cassandra.
+Cassandra Dataset Manager, referred to simply as `cdm`, is a tool to learn how to use Apache Cassandra.

 The easiest way to get started is to [download cdm](https://github.com/riptano/cdm-java/releases/download/0.11/cdm) and put it somewhere in your path.